cloudfoundry/summit-training-classes/operator/site/content/labs/monitoring.md

 cf top
 ```

-Now run the nozzle as the user you created in a prior lab.
+Now run the plugin as the user you created in a prior lab.
 What do you see?

 ## Assign User Admin Scopes

 Running the plugin as a non-administrative user resulted in a limited view of metrics.
 This was due to the user not having the appropriate permissions to run the command.
 Permissions within CF are broken into two categories: User or Administrator/Operator.

 User level permissions are governed by setting **Roles** using the CF CLI.
 Examples of user roles are `SpaceDeveloper`, `OrgManager`.

 Administrator/Operator level permissions are governed by setting **Scopes** using the UAA CLI (uaac).
 Examples of these scopes include `cloud_controller.admin` and `doppler.firehose`.